-Dr. John Showalter and the University of Mississippi Medical Center are using Jvion's Acute Myocardial Infarction (AMI) predictions to stop heart attacks.
-Jvion's solution is performing almost two times better than stress tests and 20% better than CT coronary angiograms in predicting AMI events in a low risk population within 12 months of discharge.
+Dr. John Showalter and the University of Mississippi Medical Center are using Jvion's Acute Myocardial Infarction (AMI) clinical vectors to stop heart attacks.
+Jvion's solution is performing almost two times better than stress tests and 20% better than CT coronary angiograms in identifying AMI events in a low risk population within 12 months of discharge.

 Dr. Showalter and his team treat patients who are more likely to smoke, be overweight, and to have had a stroke.
 They are also least likely to exercise or to have health coverage.
 Not surprisingly, heart disease is the leading cause of death in Mississippi.

-So Dr. Showalter looked to Jvion.
-He knew that the predictive engine within the firm's software was extremely powerful and he knew the Jvion team.
-But could a custom use case be developed that would target Acute Myocardial Infarctions (AMIs)?
+So, Dr. Showalter looked to Jvion.
+He knew that Jvion’s Cognitive Clinical Success Machine was extremely powerful and he knew the Jvion team.
+But could a vector be developed that would target Acute Myocardial Infarctions (AMIs)?
 And could we stand up the solution quickly?

 Dr. Showalter brought together his team of experts to work with Jvion.
 Their goals were lofty: